 Location: Nelson, Thursday 28th – Friday 29th of August 2025

-Theme: XXX
+Theme: The Challenges Ahead

 Photo Credit: Tamzin Henderson

 The 2025 NZARES conference will take place at the Beachside Conference Centre in Nelson on 28-29 August 2025.
 The event will include panel discussions on science funding, climate change adaptation, and future food systems, as well as contributed paper sessions, an Early Career Researcher session, and an AARES speaker.